Supreme x Smurfs Sweater

 About the original

-The FW20 Supreme x Smurfs Sweater is a crewneck pullover with an intarsia-knit front panel of an angry Smurf on a ground of distorted Supreme wordmarks, released in black and white on October 1, 2020 at $178.
-The Smurfs are a Belgian franchise created by cartoonist Peyo in 1958, first appearing in Johan et Pirlouit before expanding into comics, television, and film under licensor IMPS.
+The FW20 Supreme x Smurfs Sweater is a crewneck pullover knit from a wool-acrylic blend with an intarsia-knit front panel of an angry Smurf on a ground of distorted Supreme wordmarks, ribbed crew neck, cuffs, and hem, released in black and white colorways on October 1, 2020 at $178.
+The Smurfs (Les Schtroumpfs) are a Belgian franchise created by cartoonist Pierre Culliford, working under the pen name Peyo, in 1958, first appearing as supporting characters in his Johan et Pirlouit comic strip in the magazine Spirou before expanding into standalone comics, the Hanna-Barbera animated series (1981–1989), and films under licensor IMPS.
 The sweater was produced exclusively for Supreme and was not sold by any other retailer.

 About Smurfs